fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 npm install --save-dev @testing-library/user-event
 ```

-At the moment of writing (28.1.2022) there is a mismatch between the version of a dependency jest-watch-typeahead that create-react-appin and user-event are using.
-The problem is fixed by installing a spefic version:
+At the moment of writing (28.1.2022) there is a mismatch between the version of a dependency jest-watch-typeahead that create-react-app and user-event are using.
+The problem is fixed by installing a specific version:

 ```
 npm install -D --exact jest-watch-typeahead@0.6.5